randomcoww/homelab/ARCHITECTURE.md

 # Homelab Architecture

 This document describes the high-level architecture of the Kubernetes homelab provisioning system.
+This is an AI summary and is mostly accurate.

 ## Overview